Religious violence: Secularism as a response to religious violence

-Challenges to the view that religions are violent
+Challenges to view of religions as violent

 Behavioral studies

 Decades of research conducted by anthropologists, sociologists, and psychologists have established that "religious congruence", the assumption that religious beliefs and values are tightly integrated in an individual's mind or that religious practices and behaviors follow directly from religious beliefs or that religious beliefs are chronologically linear and stable across different contexts, is actually rare, despite being commonly assumed.
 People's religious ideas are fragmented, loosely connected, and context-dependent, as in all other domains of culture and in life.
 The beliefs, affiliations, and behaviors of an individual are complex activities that have many sources, including culture.

 Myth of religious violence

-According to historian Andrew Holt's review of estimates of causes of wars, historians have not embraced narratives that religion has caused frequent conflict or war since historically, religion was not a common source for war or conflict.
+According to historian Andrew Holt's study of the causes of wars, religion is not a common source for war or conflict.
+The prevalence of secularist violence against religious people in the modern period casts doubt that religious violence is a common historical source for violence.

 American Catholic theologian William T. Cavanaugh has argued in his book The Myth of Religious Violence that "attempts to separate religious and secular violence are incoherent".
 He asserts that "the idea that religion has a tendency to promote violence is part of the conventional wisdom of Western societies and it underlies many of our institutions and policies, from limits on the public role of churches to efforts to promote liberal democracy in the Middle East".
 Cavanaugh challenges this conventional wisdom, arguing that there is a "myth of religious violence", by asserting that: